rbuerki/churn-prediction-automotive/README.md

 A repository containing code and data for a churn prediction project in the automotive service business.

 It is a stringent revision of a bigger project done by myself and is basis for a blog publication on Medium.
 To write such an article is a task in Udacity's Data Science program.
 The article can be found [here](https://medium.com/@raph_91654/predict-churn-retain-your-customers-39cc62c322ed).

-It contains the main findings in a 5 min read.
+### Introduction to project and results

+The automotive retail business is under pressure.
+The industry relies heavily on recurring aftersales service revenues to make a profit.
+But customers are generally free to choose where to service their cars once they have bought them and so it is crucial for individual car retail companies to turn their erstwhile buyers into loyal service customers.
+The goal of this project is to help a large european automotive retail and service company to reduce its churn rate (= the ratio of customers who switch away from one supplier to another in a given period) by building a predictive model to identify customers that are about to churn.
+The project was designed to answer 3 questions:

+1) Can we effectively explain customer churn?
+(Yes, the model achieves a reasonable F1-score of 0.82 over all)
+2) What are the main features leading to churn? (top 3 features: car age, duration of relationship, distance from customer to branch)
+3) How can we act? (this question is addressed in the blogpost only)

 ### Install